KOSASIH/PromoteOneself/README.md

  - pos.check - Let a player view its own information
  - pos.check.targets - Get the information of a target
  - pos.check.aims - Let a player check the information of an aim
+ - pos.list.* - Let a player list the names of all object types
+ - pos.list.targets - Let a player list the names of every target
+ - pos.list.aims - Let a player list the names of every aim
+ - pos.list.players - Let a player list the name of every player
+ - pos.list.exempt - Let a player list the name of every exempt player
+ - pos.list.signs - Let a player list the id of every sign
  - pos.exempt.* - The root permission for setting a player's exemption status
  - pos.exempt.true - Make a player exempt
  - pos.exempt.temp - Make a player exempt, whilst keeping its data in the promotion tree